McDermott Law, LLC

 First things first: do not panic.
 There are ways to have the administrator’s decision overturned.
 Most importantly, if your claim is governed by ERISA, and perhaps even if it is not, you are required to file an internal appeal of the adverse benefit determination.

 Do not take this appeal requirement lightly.
-You will likely be provided 180 days in which to submit this appeal.
+You will likely be provided 180 days in which to submit this appeal for disability claims, however the appeal deadline can be as short as 60 days for life and health claims.
 If you have read this far, you already know the importance of the appeal and have perhaps read more about the steps to take.
 One option is to contact a Denver disability attorney who specializes in this area of the law to obtain advice or representation on how to proceed.

 McDermott Law, LLC, is considered one of the preeminent law firms in Colorado helping consumers battle their insurance companies over denied claims, particularly those relating to denied long-term disability.
 Our Colorado disability insurance lawyers have dealt with numerous insurance companies providing individual and group long-term disability insurance policies, as well those offering life insurance, accidental death and dismemberment (AD&D) and long-term care coverage.